Back to Species Pages

 The creator's reasoning behind this Animal Principle and the biology that supports it.

-Spotted Jellyfish teaches Drifting Filter because Spotted Jellyfish drift and pulse through water while hosting symbiotic algae and filtering small planktonic food.
-The creator-why is not just what it looks like; it is why its body, place, food, danger, timing, and reproduction all point toward the same usable lesson.
+Spotted Jellyfish teaches Drifting Filter through its real biology: Spotted Jellyfish drift and pulse through water while hosting symbiotic algae and filtering small planktonic food.
+In AnimalDex, the lesson is tied to the animal itself — its body, habitat, movement, feeding, danger, and timing — so the principle feels earned instead of generic.

 How to identify a Spotted Jellyfish